bparanj/crystal/electronics/design/analog-device.md

 NEEDS DIAGRAMS

+What is an analog signal?
+What are the examples of analog signals?

-- Real world seems to be naturally consist of analog signals
+- Real world seems to be naturally consist of analog signals.
+Copy the response.
+To analog-sginals.md file.

 An analog device processes analog signals.
 Analog signals are continuous signals that can represent a wide range of values and vary smoothly over time, as opposed to digital signals, which have discrete values (representing binary states).